miya-w/CheatSheet--AWS-CertifiedCloudPractitioner/README.md

    - ()Amazon Elastic Container Service (Amazon ECS)

 Correct answer: Amazon Elastic Container Service (Amazon ECS)
+Explanation:
+Amazon ECS is a highly scalable, high-performance container orchestration service that supports Docker containers.
+ECS allows users to run and manage containers on a cluster of Amazon EC2 instances, providing access to the underlying servers if needed.
+This is ideal for scenarios where you need control over the EC2 instances running the containers.

+Incorrect options:

+- AWS Fargate: It allows running containers without managing the underlying infrastructure (no access to servers), so it wouldn’t meet the requirement to have access to the underlying servers.
+- Amazon Elastic Container Registry (Amazon ECR): This is a fully managed container registry to store, manage, and deploy container images but does not orchestrate or run containers.
+- AWS Lambda: This is a serverless computing service that automatically runs your code in response to events, but it’s not for running Docker containers with access to underlying servers.

 - Question 60 Incorrect
 AWS Lambda pricing is based on which of the following criteria?
 (Select two)